Browns trade up, select ND’s Owusu-Koramoah in 2nd round

 The Browns also received the No. 113 pick in the deal with Carolina.

+Owusu-Koramoah’s speed should allow the Browns to line him up at several positions, but the team envisions him primarily as a linebacker.

+“He’s certainly very versatile,” DePodesta said.
+“I know there’s been talk that he could play strong safety or do lots of different things.
+I just think that speaks to his athleticism and his versatility and I think he fits our scheme perfectly at the linebacker spot, and that’s where we plan to play him.’’

-On Thursday night, with Cleveland at center stage as host of this year’s draft, the Browns drafted Northwestern cornerback Greg Newsome II with the No. 26 pick.
-Newsome’s selection gives the defense needed depth in its secondary, and the ultra-confident 20-year-old is expected to compete for a starting job with Greedy Williams this summer.
+On Thursday night, with Cleveland at center stage as host of this year’s draft, the Browns drafted Newsome, an ultra-confident 20-year-old who is expected to compete for a starting job with Greedy Williams this summer.

 After he was picked, Newsome was contacted by Williams, who continues to recover from a nerve injury in his shoulder that kept him out last season.

-“That just tells you who Greedy is as a person,” said Newsome.
+“That just tells you who Greedy is as a person,” Newsome said on a Zoom call.
 “I don’t know him, but he’s a guy who just wants the best for the team.
 He’ll do whatever he can do for the team to win and that’s definitely somebody I want to connect to.”

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL